trizin/NFT-Marketplace-on-Avalanche/README.md

 ...
 ```

 Before placing a bid, we must switch to another account on metamask since the auction creator cannot place bids.
-Do not forget to connect the account after you switch in metamask.
+Do not forget to connect the account to the dApp when you switch your account.

 ![bidPlaced](images/bidplaced.png)